LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/gotta-say-it-once.md

 Is tiring to pursue

-being a bad cop,
+being a good cop,

 I do not really want

-to be the good one.
+being bad at all.

 &nbsp;

-I am lying many proverbs
+Lying many proverbs

-on each bed time.
+on each of my bed times.